 Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

-Make this 2-ingredient healthy chia seed pudding recipe and enjoy it in as little as 30 minutes, or make it overnight if you're into meal prepping.
+Make this 2-ingredient easy chia pudding recipe and enjoy it in as little as 30 minutes, or make a big batch overnight if you're into meal prepping.

-Add your favorite toppings or make one of my 5 healthy chia seed pudding recipes.
+Then, flavor or add your favorite toppings or make one of my healthy flavored chia seed pudding recipes (suggestions included).

 Jump to: